 CARBON MONOXIDE ALARMS

-● When the premises are occupied under a tenancy or a licence, a carbon monoxide alarm must be provided by the landlord in any room which is used wholly or partly as living accommodation and which contains a solid fuel burning combustion appliance.
+● When the property is occupied under a tenancy or a licence, a carbon monoxide alarm must be provided by the landlord in any room which is used wholly or partly as living accommodation and which contains a solid fuel burning combustion appliance.

 ● Any kind of wood burning stove or an open coal fire is applicable.
 It will also extend to equipment such as a solid fuel Aga in the kitchen.